Who’s at Union Gallery?

 The Board of Directors works collaboratively to provide oversight and direction to Union Gallery staff.
 Board members work with each other and the Gallery Director to oversee the operations and strategic direction of the organization.
 The Board is composed of artists, arts administrators, and other professionals who contribute experience in fundraising, financial management, human resources, equity work, administration, and technical expertise to our successful operation.

-TREASURER: Maddi Andrews
+PRESIDENT: Maddi Andrews

 SECRETARY: Corinne Laverty